achudars/color-thief/README.md

 ### `ColorThief.getDominantColor(image, quality?)`

 Returns the dominant color from an image.
+Uses the median cut algorithm provided by quantize.js to cluster similar colors and return the base color from the largest cluster.

 **Parameters:**